Warsaw, Poland

 When we asked people what advice they would give someone preparing to move to Warsaw, they said:

 "It depends where are you going to work.
 If you choose a district with a bad commute you can travel 2 hours to your work-place.
 I suggest close to the metro stations - Ursynow district is cheap, Zoliborz and Srodmiescie are quite expensive.
-Zoliborz is one of the locations with most parks in Warsaw," remarked one expat living in Warsaw, Poland.
+Zoliborz is one of the locations with most parks in Warsaw," said one expat in Warsaw.

 "Before moving to Warsaw, expats should familiarize themselves with the local language, Polish.
 It is also important to research the cost of living in Warsaw, as well as the availability of housing and transportation.
 Expats should also be aware of the cultural norms and customs of the city, as well as the local laws and regulations.
 Additionally, expats should research the job market in Warsaw and the availability of healthcare and other services.
-Finally, expats should make sure to obtain the necessary visas and permits before moving to Warsaw," wrote one member in Warsaw.
+Finally, expats should make sure to obtain the necessary visas and permits before moving to Warsaw," said one expat who made the move to Warsaw.

 How do I find a place to live in Warsaw?